Delta Air lines Logo

 Delta Air Lines (Second era) Logo 1959

-1959 saw the introduction of the luxury aircraft service symbol.
-It bore the words DELTA Royal JET Service, with the odd words being grotesque purple letters and the even ones using the red handwritten script.
-At the top was a purple and red Widget icon of two triangular arrows.
-All elements have been framed in gold.
+In 1959, the luxury airplane service symbol was introduced.
+It featured the words DELTA Royal JET Service, with the odd words in grotesque purple letters and the even words in red handwritten script.
+At the top was a purple-and-red Widget icon with two triangular arrows.
+A gold border framed all elements.
 This logo originally belonged to the Douglas DC-8 airliner.

 1959 – 1962